rbazin/dynamic-connect-3/README.md

-# Dynamic connect-3
+# Dynamic Connect-3

-Implementation of A* alpha-beta search to play the game Dynamic connect-3.
-This was part of course ECSE 526 at McGill University
+Implementation of an agent using **Alpha-Beta Search** to play the game **Dynamic Connect-3**.

+This project was the first assignment in course ECSE526 at McGill University.

 ## Player vs AI